jioyoung/leetcode/interview/behavior.md

 I develop a algorithm to optimzie the coupon dispatch policy and have a good offline result.

 ## Task:
-I need to present to the head of the operatiosn team to show him the results.
+I need to present to the head of the operation team to show him the results.

 ## Actions:
-In the presentation, I went through my model in very details including the algorithm, the features I chose and the details of the pipeline.
+In the presentation, I went through my model in details including the algorithm, and  the features I chose.
 I presented to my team at first and receive high compliments on my work from many team members.
 However, I received nagative feedback of not showing the detailed metrics of the project in a more direct way.
 The details of model or algorithms are important; however, for a ops team, theay are very customer centric and care more about the results.
 I need to quantify the comparisons between the previous and current coupon dispatch methods and it's better to give some plots to show the difference.

 ## Results:
 I rewrote the slides and firstly show the offline metric results with highlights.
 I visualize the results and display the comparisons with the previous result in plots.
 Some ideas of the experiment design are also discussd but the details of the model and algorithm are summarized in a flowchart in just one page.
 The feedback is excellent.